 For plano parts, surface flatness is defined to be the amount by which the actual part differs from a perfect plane.
 For radiused parts, two numbers are typically used to specify surface shape.

 Surface roughness is the texture of an optical surface on a microscopic scale, as opposed to flatness, power and irregularity which all relate to large scale (macroscopic) surface shape.
-Surface roughness, which can be defined a number of different ways (arithmetic average, root mean square, etc.)
+It can be defined a number of different ways (arithmetic average, root mean square, etc.)

 ARO offers near infrared coatings from 750-3000nm.
 Our infrared optics cover a broad range of the most commonly required specifications in terms of wavelength, size, reflectivity, and angle of incidence.